HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

   <a href="/static/images/2019/04_Media/fig13_project_perf_improvements_image_optimization.png" class="fig-mobile">
     <img src="/static/images/2019/04_Media/fig13_project_perf_improvements_image_optimization.png" alt="Figure 13.
 Projected page performance improvements from image optimization from Lighthouse." aria-labelledby="fig12-caption" aria-describedby="fig13-description" width="600">
   </a>
-  <div id="fig13-description" class="visually-hidden">Bar chart showing in the p10 percentile 0 ms could be sized, same in p25 percentile, in the p50 percentile 150 ms could be saved, in the p75 pcentile 1,460 ms could be saved and in the p90 percentile 5,720 ms could be saved.</div>
+  <div id="fig13-description" class="visually-hidden">Bar chart showing in the p10 percentile 0 ms could be sized, same in p25 percentile, in the p50 percentile 150 ms could be saved, in the p75 percentile 1,460 ms could be saved and in the p90 percentile 5,720 ms could be saved.</div>
   <figcaption id="fig13-caption">Figure 13.
 Projected page performance improvements from image optimization from Lighthouse.</figcaption>
 </figure>

 ### Responsive images

 Another axis for improving page performance is to apply responsive images.
 This technique focuses on reducing image bytes by reducing the extra pixels that are not shown on the display because of image shrinking.
-At the beginning of this chapter, you saw that the median web page on desktop used one MP of image placeholders, yet transferred 2.1 MP of actual pixel volume.
+At the beginning of this chapter, you saw that the median web page on desktop used one MP of image placeholders yet transferred 2.1 MP of actual pixel volume.
 Since this was a 1 x DPR test, 1.1 MP of pixels were transferred over the network, but not displayed.
 To reduce this overhead, we can use one of two (possibly three) techniques:

 * **HTML markup** - using a combination of the `<picture>` and `<source>` elements along with the `srcset` and `sizes` attributes allows the browser to select the best image based on the dimensions of the viewport and the density of the display.
 * **Client Hints** - this moves the selection of possible resized images to HTTP content negotiation.